fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 The async/await syntax that was introduced in ES7 makes it possible to use <i>asynchronous functions that return a promise</i> in a way that makes the code look synchronous.

-As an example, the fetching notes from the database with promises looks like this:
+As an example, the fetching of notes from the database with promises looks like this:

 ```js
 Note.find({}).then(notes => {